 Once logged in, configure your server to accept your public key.
 That varies with SSH server software being used.
 The most common SSH server is OpenSSH.

 .sshsubdirectory of your account home directory.
 You may need to enable showing hidden files to see the directory.
 If the directory does not exists, you need to create it first.

 authorized_keysfor editing.
 Again you may have to create this file, if this is your first key.

 Ctrl+C).
 Then, switch back to the editor and insert the data into the open file, making sure it ends up all on one line.
 Save the file.
-The latest beta version of WinSCP can show you the public key too.
+WinSCP can show you the public key too.

 .sshdirectory and file